CTRL+P to print this page

 - Not to recruit or hire employees from other members within the 20 group.
 This is strictly prohibited and is grounds for dismissal from the 20 group.

-- Support efforts to keep a minimum of 18 members in their 20 group at all times.
-It is understood and agreed that if the number of members is less than 15 in any 20 group, SBM will have the option to increase the quarterly membership charge for that 20 group accordingly.
+- Support efforts to keep a minimum agreed-upon number of members in their 20 group at all times.
+It is understood and agreed that if the number of members is less than the minimum agreed-upon number of members in any 20 group, SBM will have the option to increase the membership fee for that 20 group accordingly.

 SECTION V – MEMBER PLACEMENT

 An applicant is first considered for any appropriate opening in existing 20 groups.
 SBM shall review the appropriateness of any applicant’s placement.
 A prospective member may be allowed to attend one meeting subject to PRIOR approval of the membership.
-If there is no appropriate opening in existing 20 groups, every effort will be made to create an additional 20 group.
+If there is no appropriate opening in existing 20 groups, the applicant will be placed on a waiting list and kept informed regarding possible future openings.
 The applicant will be advised in writing of their placement.

 SECTION VI – LIMITATION OF MEMBERSHIP